OWASP/www-project-developer-guide/index.md

 tags: dev-guide, developer guide
 level: 3
 type: documentation
-pitch: The Developer Guide allows businesses, developers, designers
+pitch: The Developer Guide provides an introduction to security concepts
-       and solution architects to produce secure web applications.
-       If done from the earliest stages, secure applications cost about the same to develop as insecure applications, but are far more cost effective in the long run.
+       and an initial reference for application and system developers.

 ---
 {% assign dev_file = site.static_files | where: "name", "devsite.txt" %}